NoaHimesaka1873/blend-docs/guides/Container Management Guide/index.md

 ## Intro to the blendOS container manager

+Learn how to manage containers with this guide!

 The **blendOS container manager**, located in the **blendOS Settings** app, is how you manage containers on blendOS.

 :::info